 The analysis in the final environmental impact statement was also updated to recognize literature that commenters provided acknowledging that harvest to increase reliance in mature forests, including old growth, is controversial, while also acknowledging substantial scientific information suggesting that timber harvest can indeed be a useful tool to restore and maintain resilient forests.
 Ultimately, the effects of any particular treatment in old growth must be assessed at the project level.
-However, based on plan components cited above, all such potential treatments must be done based on best available scientific information and with the express purpose of increasing the amount and resiliency of old growth forestwide.
+However, based on plan components cited above, all such potential treatments must be done with the express purpose of increasing the amount and resiliency of old growth forestwide.
 As detailed in the environmental impact statement, based on the current literature, this appears to be a reasonable approach to maintaining resilience in old-growth ecosystems.